dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * activities such as bughunts and testing
 * brainstorm and pitch ideas
 * inter and intra group collaboration
-* will keep time logs - for billing purposes
+* in the past we kept time logs - like for for billing purposes not sure if i'll do that this time around